What is DACA?

 What is my tuition rate as a DACA student?

 DACA students are considered International Students at Tennessee Tech and thus will be required to pay Out-of-State Tuition.
 Out-of-State Tuition consists of both In-State tuition rate and Out-of-State tuition rate.
-For more information about TN Tech's tuition amount please visit the Bursar page.
+For more information about Tennessee Tech's tuition amount please visit the Bursar page.

 Can I apply for Federal Aid?